 Hopefully by now you can see that this journey of self-improvement, leading ultimately to that self-loving state, depends entirely on self-care.
 The experience of self-love simply isn’t possible until self-care becomes your primary preoccupation.
 You need to find time to firstly plan your self-care timetable, carefully working out exactly what you require to meet your needs.
 Remember this is a very personal diet so you need to explore what the self-caring options are and then work out which ones are best suited to you.
 It’s very important at this stage not to try and do everything.
 Remember, less is more.
 Wanting to do ‘more’ is a classic mistake.
 Sometimes the desperation to fix one’s problem is such that there’s a belief that the more one crams in, the quicker the results will come.
 This is nearly always a false belief.
 In fact, the opposite is usually true.
 The more one packs into one’s life, the more likely one is to fall foul of old patterns and repeated mistakes.
 So take your time, choose wisely.
 Be honest with yourself about where you are and what you’re capable of.
 Start with small and realistic endeavors and you’ll find you’ll be able to grow into all that you’re capable of becoming.

 Now you know what you need to do, move forward without apology.
-Break the habit of thinking you have no reason for being…and that you’re somehow not important enough.
+Break the habit of thinking you have no reason for being and that you’re somehow not important enough.
 If you are reading this or listening to this you are being told that you have the capacity and the potential to change.
-Listen to the echoes of eternity: great philosophers, scholars and other great minds have repeatedly told us that ‘we are what we believe’, that our reality is to a very large extent constructed by our consciousness, intentions and choices.
+Listen to the echoes of eternity: philosophers, scholars, and other great minds have repeatedly told us that ‘we are what we believe’, that our reality is to a very large extent constructed by our consciousness, intentions, and choices.
 If we don’t choose the reality we want for ourselves then circumstance will choose for us!
-We cannot then at that point say “poor me”, “why does this always happen to me?”, “no matter what I do nothing ever seems to change”.
+We cannot then at that point say “Poor me.”, “Why does this always happen to me?”, “No matter what I do nothing ever seems to change.”
 Beware of such thoughts, they are deceivers, they will have you believing you are less than you really are.
 They will select particular experiences to prove they are right and then they will help you to live down to those expectations.
-It’s now time to live up to who you are and what you’re capable of being and it all begins with self-care….